Curriculum: Associate of Applied Science - Cancer Registry Management

 Credit: 3

-Introduction to cancer statistics, internal and external reporting requirements, annual report preparation, use of comparative databases in data analysis, participation in special studies, presentation of cancer registry data, and usefulness of statistical cancer data in a healthcare organization.
+Introduction to cancer statistics, internal and external reporting requirements, annual report preparation, use of comparative databases in data analysis, participation in special studies, presentation of cancer registry data, usefulness of statistical cancer data in a healthcare organization.

 3